biosecurity-world/biosecurity.world/README.md

 - [ ] Ditch cdn.forevue.org (more resilient)
 - [ ] [hour] Privacy policy (not needed for now)
 - [ ] Expand the map+filter to full screen once scrolling
-- [ ] Pressing escape should close the entry
 - [ ] Easy way to reset the filters (button?)
-- [ ] Error handling if htmx request to /e/_/_ fails (although this should never happen, right?)

 ### Fun ideas
 - RSS feed